-- The Service Provider has and manages its own authorization information indicating what Entitled Parties are entitled to what (parts of) services; - The Service Consumer has and manages its own authorization information indicating which Human Service Consumers are authorized to act on its behalf: - The delegation/authorization responsible at the Service Consumer registers the authorization information at the Identity Provider; - The Human Service Consumer is able to authenticate the Service Provider: - The Service Provider is able to authenticate the Human Service Consumer; - The Identity Provider is able to authenticate the Service Provider; - The Service Provider is able to authenticate the Identity Provider; - The Identity Broker is able to authenticate the Service Provider; - The Service Provider is able to authenticate the Identity Broker; - The Human Service Consumer has been issued identity credentials by the Identity Provider. - In this use case the Entitled Party is also the Service Consumer. - The Service Provider can outsource this function to a third party - The Entitled Party can outsource this function to a third party
+- The Service Provider has and manages its own entitlement information indicating what Entitled Parties are entitled to what (parts of) services; - The Service Consumer has and manages its own authorization information indicating which Human Service Consumers are authorized to act on its behalf; - The delegation/authorization responsible at the the Service Consumer registers the authorization information in an Authorization Registry; - The Human Service Consumer is able to authenticate the Service Provider; - The Service Provider is able to authenticate the Human Service Consumer; - The Authorization Registry is able to authenticate the Service Provider; - The Service Provider is able to authenticate the Authorization Registry; - The Identity Provider is able to authenticate the Service Provider; - The Service Provider is able to authenticate the Identity Provider; - The Identity Broker is able to authenticate the Service Provider; - The Service Provider is able to authenticate the Identity Broker; - The Identity Broker knows which Authorization Registry to request the authorization evidence from; - The Human Service Consumer has been issued identity credentials by the Identity Provider. - In this use case the Entitled Party is also the Service Consumer.

+The Service Consumer can outsource this function to a third party

 - 1. The Human Service Consumer requests a service from the Service Provider; - 2.
 The Service Provider requests a login from the Identity Broker; - 3.
 The Identity Broker asks the Human Service Consumer to select his Identity Provider; - 4.
 The Identity Broker requests a login from the Identity Provider; - 5.
-The Identity Provider authenticates the Human Service Consumer;

-- 6. The Identity Provider issues an identity assertion and authorization assertion for the Service Provider to the Identity Broker; - 7.
-The Identity Broker forwards the identity assertion and authorization assertion to the Service Provider; - 8.
-The Service Provider validates the identity assertion and authorization assertion through the following steps: - a.
+The Identity Provider authenticates the Human Service Consumer; - 6.
+The Identity Provider issues an identity assertion for the Service Provider to the Identity Broker; - 7.
+The Identity Broker requests authorization evidence from the Authorization Registry; - 8.
+The Authorization Registry authenticates the Service Provider and validates its iSHARE adherence; - 9.
+The Authorization Registry authorizes the Service Provider; - 10.
+The Authorization Registry issues an authorization assertion for the Service Provider to the Identity Broker; - 11.
+The Identity Broker forwards the identity assertion and the authorization assertion to the Service Provider; - 12.
+The Service Provider validates the identity assertion through the following steps: - a.
 The Service Provider authenticates the Identity Broker and validates its iSHARE certification; - b.
-The Service Provider authenticates the Identity Provider and validates its iSHARE certification. - 9.
-The Service Provider authenticates the Human Service Consumer based on the validity of the identity assertion, and validates the iSHARE adherence of the Service Consumer; - 10.
-The Service Provider authorizes the Human Service Consumer of the Service Consumer based on the authorization assertion and the entitlement information registered with the Service Provider; - 11.
-The Service Provider executes the requested service; - 12.
+The Service Provider authenticates the Identity Provider and validates its iSHARE certification; - c.
+The Service Provider authenticates the Authorization Registry and validates its iSHARE certification. - 13.
+The Service Provider authenticates the Human Service Consumer based on the validity of the identity assertion, and validates the iSHARE adherence of the Service Consumer; - 14.
+The Service Provider authorizes the Human Service Consumer of the Service Consumer based on the validity of the authorization assertion; - 15.
+The Service Provider executes the requested service; - 16.
 The Service Provider provides the service result to the Human Service Consumer.